Ruquiya/bookstore/README.md

 # bookstore
-this program is about bookstore management system
+this program is about bookstore management system using object oriented programming